soohyeok/Safe-Tourism-in-Boston/soohyeok_soojee/README.md

 - Pulls dataset of polygons from *get_neighborhoods.py*
 - Pulls dataset of polygons from *get_landmarks.py*
 - Polygon datset of landmarks is averaged into points
-- Now that we have points, checks and counts where the crime points are marked within the neighborhood polygons.
+- Now that we have points, checks where the crime points are marked within the neighborhood polygons.

 #### *transform_crime.py* (file name-changed and updated from *crimeRate.py*):
 - Pulls dataset of polygons from *get_neighborhoods.py*
 - Pulls dataset of points from *get_crimeData.py*
-- Checks and counts where the crime occurred within which polygons of neighborhoods.
+- Checks  where the crime occurred within which polygons of neighborhoods.

 #### *transform_transportation.py* (file name-changed and updated from *transportation.py*):
 - Pulls dataset of polygons from *get_neighborhoods.py*
 - Pulls dataset of points from *get_trainStations.py*
 - Pulls dataset of points from *get_busStops.py*
 - Merges two dataset of points of bus and train
-- Checks and counts where the bus stops and trainstations are within which polygons of neighborhoods.
+- Checks where the bus stops and trainstations are within which polygons of neighborhoods.

 ### non-trivial constraint satisfaction or optimization technique:
 - There are different variation for the k-means for the different visualization we are preparing for project#3